 The On-line Application Form (http://concursointernacionalpiano.es/application/) in Spanish or English must be sent before October 15th, 2023, with the following enclosed documents:

 - 1 artistic photograph in .jpg format.

-– A Curriculum Vitae in Spanish or English in .doc, .docx or .pdf format.
+- A Curriculum Vitae in Spanish or English in .doc, .docx or .pdf format.

-Only JPG and PDF formats will be accepted as enclosed files.
+Only JPG, Word and PDF formats will be accepted as enclosed files.

 Only correct and complete applications as specified in these rules will be taken into consideration.
 Subsequently competitors will be informed that their applications have been received.
 If any of the requirements for the application happen to be false, incomplete or incorrect, the competitor’s application will not be valid.

-In case of too many applications, the Artistic Committee will select a maximum of 50 pianists based on the submitted materials and will communicate to each applicant the result of the Pre-selection by October 20th.
-After this communication ONLY selected contestants should pay a 80 Euro entry fee by bank transfer, free of any charge for the receiver, before October 24th.
+In case of too many applications, the Pre-selection Jury will select a maximum of 40 pianists based on the submitted materials and will communicate to each applicant the result of the Pre-selection by October 22.
+After this communication ONLY selected contestants should pay a 100 Euro entry fee by bank transfer, free of any charge for the receiver, before October 29.
 Bank transfer details will be sent to selected contestants together with the Notification of Acceptance.
 On the Bank receipt, it should be written “Campillos IPC” next to the name of the competitor.

-No competitor will be accepted until the Bank receipt and full competition fee are received.
+No competitor will be accepted until the Bank receipt copy and full competition fee are received.
 This fee cannot be refunded under any circumstances.
-If the fee is not received by October 24th selected contestants will be excluded.
+If the fee is not received by October 29 selected contestants will be excluded.